doctor-rutvik14/CssDrawing-star/README.md

 # CssDrawing-star
 How to create a Star shape in css?

-We can create star by combining 2 triangles, one tiangle as it is and one upside down.
+We can create star by combining 2 triangles, one triangle as it is and one upside down.
 So, let's start how to make a triangle:

 ◙ Let's insight